 Parents should read the following documents:

-Further useful information, rules specific to each activity and IPC policies can be accessed on the Downloads page.
+Further useful information, rules specific to each activity, membership forms and IPC policies can be accessed on the Downloads page.

 We thank you for your understanding and co-operation.